vsaulue/Gustave/docs/tutorials/02-world-api/README.md

 1. [Creating a world](01-creating-world/README.md): how to create an empty `SyncWorld`.
 1. [World blocks](02-world-blocks/README.md): how to add/remove/inspect blocks in a world.
+1. [World structures](03-world-structures/README.md): how to inspect structures in a world.